 Be careful what you wish for at Vintage Maze—what it’s named after is what you get.
 Laden with all sorts of paraphernalia, the shop interiors showcase a dense selection of uber-cool household items, accessories, and clothing that will snag your attention, with some even dangling from the walls!
 Vintage Maze has been preserving the stories and memories embedded into each item, continuing to flourish since its initial establishment in 2014.
 Be careful of the whiplash that might come after your visit, as there is definitely something that will catch your eye in every direction.

-966 Time Traveller is a small, hidden shop tucked away in a quiet building next to an established cat café.
+966 Time Traveller was first established in Mong Kok, then branched out to Causeway Bay and later made a home for itself in the K11 Art Mall.
 Its name is a homonym of the Cantonese phrase “舊蹓蹓” (gau6 lau4 lau4) and this brand has grown to encompass at once a storefront and art salon, as well as a repository of unique finds.
 Its owner amassed his selection of timepieces, furniture, designer craft goods, and all sorts of special discoveries whilst travelling around Europe and Japan as a touring musician.
-Step into their flagship shop to find your own special discovery!

 Conceived during a light-bulb moment at a fateful Christmas flea market in 2019, Store9Yea is a modest joint in Prince Edward that belies its diverse spread of items for sale.
 Firm believers in a circular economy—where retail therapy is replaced with conscious consumption for quality products that can “spark joy” and last for a long time—the shop stocks well-designed artefacts that show durable value.
 Items on sale include tabletop knick-knacks for an eclectic home, retro lamps and lighting fixtures, old glassware, purses and accessories, and much more.